mre/endler.dev/content/2025/choosing-rust/index.md

 People who give Rust an honest chance know that it offers advantages in terms of memory safety, concurrency, and maintainability.
 It's not about chasing hype but about long-term investment in software quality.
-As more companies successfully adopt Rust every day, it more and more becomes the default choice for many new projects.
+As more companies successfully adopt Rust every day, it increasingly becomes the default choice for many new projects.

 If you're interested in learning more about using Rust in production, check out my [blog](https://corrode.dev/blog) or listen to the [Rust in Production podcast](https://corrode.dev/podcast/).